Welcome to today's edition of the Rush 24-7 podcast.

 That is a fabulous idea.

-Herman Cain would form a panel of environmental protection agency victims to suggest ways to reform the EPA.
+Herman Cain would form a panel of Environmental Protection Agency victims to suggest ways to reform the EPA.

 Boy, you could do that all the way down the line.

-Victims of the U.S. Fish and Wildlife Service, or victims of the U.S. Forest Service, or victims of any other Obama bureaucracy.
+Victims of the U.S. Fish and Wildlife Service or victims of the U.S. Forest Service or victims of any other Obama bureaucracy.

-Let them come in and tell you what's wrong with it.
+Let them come in and tell you what's wrong with it and let them have a role in reforming it.

-And Blitzer had this question what would you bring to the White House?
+And Blitzer had this question, what would you bring to the White House?

-Cain said I'd bring a sense of humor to the White House because America's too uptight.
+Kane said, I'd bring a sense of humor to the White House because America's too uptight.

 No question on Fast and Furious last night.